 Artists From Atlanta/Athens

-Brent Daniel – Purveyor of hook-filled “basement powerpop” reminiscent of The Replacements, The Raspberries, or Big Star, combined with chord changes worthy of the likes of Jason Falkner, Daniel has been a force in the local powerpop scene as a member of Talkshow, Circle of Fins, MessMakers, Ready Set Go and Art House Cinema (to name but a few!).
-The Art House Cinema disc (on Eripsa Records) has earned him both new fans worldwide and critical acclaim, and he’s busy working with Eripsa on a new EP to be released later in 2014, so watch for it!
+Brent Daniel – Purveyor of hook-filled “basement powerpop” reminiscent of The Replacements, The Raspberries, or Big Star, combined with chord changes worthy of the likes of Jason Falkner, Daniel has been a force in the local power pop scene as a member of Talkshow, Circle of Fins, MessMakers, Ready Set Go and Art House Cinema (to name but a few!).
+The Art House Cinema disc has earned him both new fans worldwide and critical acclaim, and he’s putting the finishing touches on his latest work, tentatively titled LP, which may even be available in time for his IPO showcase, so watch for it!

 Dot 22 – A trio of young power-punk-poppers whose music follows in the tradition of Green Day, Yellowcard and Blink 182.
 Their recent EP, Bottle Rocket Romance, was released with enthusiastic reviews and reception, and they come to IPO eager to share it with new audiences who we’re sure will quickly become fans!